 Part of thriving in freelance photography is having healthy relationships with clients.
 Most conflicts with clients come from misunderstandings, so outlining what a client can expect from you and vice versa can begin the relationship off on the right foot.

-This can take the shape of a set of a defined project scope, or an in-depth timeline.
+This can take the shape of a defined project scope or an in-depth timeline.
 Make sure you don’t over promise and under deliver, as this is the quickest way to sour a relationship.
 Strong contracts are also helpful, but make sure you discuss what it entails with your client.
 For example, if your contract does not allow for a release of RAW images or the client editing your images, verbalise this with them to make sure there are no misunderstandings.

 There are also times where clients will push to see if they can get something more, beyond your outlined deliverables.
 Know that it is up to you how you respond.
 A ‘value add’, such as additional edits, can be a great way to deepen a relationship with a good client.
 But if their requests are outside the defined scope of your project, you can set a boundary and say no, or let them know what the fee is for any additional work requested.